 - Please be advised the fine amount set forth for the Violations Bureau Schedule may not apply in court.

-- You have a right to plead guilty, guilty with an explanation and not guilty.
+- You have a right to plead guilty and not guilty.

 - You are presumed to be innocent unless and until the city's prosecution proves your guilt beyond a reasonable doubt.

 - If, after the charge is read and you understand it, you feel you have violated the law, you may enter a plea of guilty.
 If you wish to explain the circumstances surrounding the charge to the judge, you may ask the Municipal Judge to consider your explanation.

 - If you believe you have not violated the law or have a defense to the alleged violation, you should plead not guilty.
 If in doubt, plead not guilty.